 Another greeting signal is feathers fluffing up and tail wagging.

-A parrot that rapidly flips its tail is most likely happy to see you.
+A parrot that rapidly flips their tail is most likely happy to see you.

 A species like a caique might even start bopping along the perch.